anhthii/kafka-notes/README.md

 At this time, you can come up with a question.
 Wait a minute, Aren't Log and Partition the same thing?
 At first glance, they seems to look the same, but here are the difference:
 - Log: physical part of a topic, where a topic is stored on the disk.
-- Partition: logical unit used to break down a topic into splits to redundancy and scalability.
+- Partition: logical unit used to break down a topic into splits for redundancy and scalability.
 You can see `Log` stored on disk.
 But with `Partition`, you can't. `Partition` is handled logically.